jdigi78/qtESP/README.md

 * Access debug information at *DeviceIP*/debug

 All pages are protected by the MQTT username and password, replace *DeviceIP* with the device's assigned IP address

+You can also connect to the device without knowledge of the IP by going to http://*deviceName*.local if your router supports mDNS

 ## Known Bugs